HX2003/word-counter-max/content/_index.md

 <h3 class="text-2xl font-medium leading-6 mt-6 mb-2 flex">Changelog</h3>
 <p>
-▪︎ V6.4 'Full' and 'Minimal' modes has been unified, for better user experience.
+▪︎ V7.0 'Full' and 'Minimal' modes has been unified, for better user experience.
+You can now opt for more compact user interface and also hide the session panel.

 ▪︎ V6.3 Clearer error messages, more readable UI